sotoplatero/apologify/src/content/articles/write-apology-letter-friend-forgetting-important-date/index.md

 ### Giving Them Space

-Respect your friend’s need for time to process their feelings.
+Respect your friend's need for time to process their feelings.

 ### Being Patient